 If you go traditional, of course, you need footwear to go with them!
 Yukata and jinbei require wooden geta for a perfect Japanese look.
 We actually believe that these were the first flip-flops ever invented.

 If a kimono, however informal, is not for you, then what about a traditional towel?
-Tenugui, made from thin cotton, have a standard size of 35 by 90 centimetres and the Japanese use them for everything: a summer scarf or bandana, as table cloths or napkins, cheap hanging art, and as towels, of course.
-Many sights or events may sell special tenugui, for example, every float of Gion Matsuri has their own set of tenugui.
+Tenugui, made from thin cotton, have a standard size of 35 by 90 centimetres and the Japanese use them for everything: as summer scarf or bandana, as table cloths or napkins, cheap hanging art, and as towels, of course.
+Many sights or events may sell special tenugui, for example, every float of July's Gion Matsuri in Kyoto has their own set of tenugui.

 Lacquerware, also called urushi, is unique to Japan.
 Simple items like bowls or boxes are covered with many layers of lacquer until the final layer is polished to a high shine.
 Other pieces may be decorated with gold or silver powder or inlays; this technique is called maki-e.
 A large piece of good lacquerware can take months to make, which is reflected in the price.
 However, simple bowls or trays can be found for reasonable prices.

 The hot summers of Japan make fans the perfect accessory for both women and men!
 Sensu are folding fans, they most often are made from wood or bamboo covered with cloth or paper.
-Uchiwa are fans that do not fold, their large surface makes them perfect for bold designs, and many people tuck them into the back of their obi when not using them.
+Uchiwa are fans that do not fold, their large surface makes them perfect for bold designs, and many people tuck them into the back of their obi when they need their hands free.

 Both sensu and uchiwa are lightweight and easy to pack, and their myriads of designs guarantee that you'll find the perfect one for all your friends who like useful gifts.

 Chopsticks are of course a standard souvenir from Asian countries.
-Japanese chopsticks are usually made from wood or bamboo; they are round or sometimes square and have a sharp tip.
+Japanese chopsticks are usually made from wood or bamboo; they are round or sometimes square and have a distinct tip.
 They are either simply wood coloured or beautifully decorated or painted.
 Japanese chopsticks also come in different lengths according to the size of your hand - the shorter ones are meant for women.
+There are even special training chopsticks for small children!
 Don't forget to buy chopstick rests while you're in the shop!

 Yatsuhashi are THE sweets from Kyoto!
 The little triangles of cinnamon mochi, with a large, seasonal variety of fillings are the most popular Kyoto souvenir among the Japanese.
 They have a short shelf-life though, so make sure to buy them towards the end of your visit.